codeforboston/windfall-elimination/readme.md

 We are building a tool to help retirees affected by the Social Security Windfall Elimination Provision (WEP).
 WEP mostly affects public servants like teachers and firefighters, and can mean a reduction in SSA benefits of up to 50%.
 This tool will help affected workers better plan retirement and self-advocate with the Social Security administration

 Join the Slack channel #windfall-elimination for more information.

+Run `npm install && gatsby develop` to launch the project.